HarshitSri-Analog/Current-Mirror-Topologies/README.md

 The detailed project report, containing theoretical explanations and analysis, is available here:
 [Project_Report.pdf](https://github.com/HarshitSri-Analog/Current-Mirror-Topologies/blob/main/Current%20Mirror%20Doc_updated.pdf)

-## Acknowledgments
 Special thanks to the contributors and the analog design community for inspiring this project.

+Feel free to explore the repository for insights into the design and implementation of Bandgap Reference circuits.
+Contributions and feedback are welcome!

-If you find this repository helpful, please consider giving it a ⭐!
+***If you find this repository helpful, please consider giving it a ⭐!***